Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 11. You Miss Production Deadlines

-12. You Have Decreasing Productivity
+12. You Have Decreased Productivity

 13. You Don’t Use Employee Scheduling Analytics

-If you don’t have a way to look at scheduling effects over time, you are at a serious disadvantage.
+Indeed, if you don’t have a way to look at scheduling effects over time, you are at a serious disadvantage.
 The importance of workforce management analytics can’t be overstated.

 6. How Does Employee Scheduling Software Work?